aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to XLS in Android Applications or Online App" h2="Export DOTX to XLS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX format is a Microsoft Word template file used to store documents with a predefined layout.
+It is used to create documents with a consistent look and feel.
+However, the DOTX format is not compatible with Microsoft Excel, which is a spreadsheet application.
+Therefore, it is necessary to convert DOTX to XLS in order to open and edit the document in Excel.

+<h2>How Aspose.Total Helps for DOTX to XLS Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes Aspose.Words for Android via Java, which is a feature-rich, document manipulation and conversion API, and Aspose.Cells for Java, which is a powerful spreadsheet manipulation API.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOTX to XLS conversion feature inside your android applications.
-Firstly, you can convert DOTX to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Using Aspose.Total for Android via Java, developers can easily convert DOTX to XLS.
+Firstly, they can use Aspose.Words for Android via Java to convert DOTX to HTML.
+After that, they can use Aspose.Cells for Java to convert HTML to XLS.
+This process is simple and efficient, and it can be easily integrated into any Android application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}